Skip to content

 Next Steps After Practicing Functions

-Great job working through these python function problems!
+Great job working through these Python function problems!
 Here’s how you can keep building your skills:

 • Explore more advanced function topics.
 Learn about default arguments, keyword arguments, and variable-length arguments.